gfx-rs/rspirv/CONTRIBUTING.md

   the comments.
 Otherwise the reviewer needs to re-read the whole pull request again.
 That delays review process.)
 * Code will be squash merged after approval to leave only one commit in the history.
-(The interactive comment addressing history is not particularly interesting from the history's perspective.
-It obscures the history and makes reverting a bad commit hard.)
+(The interactive comment addressing procedure is not particularly interesting from the project history's perspective.
+It obscures the Git history and makes reverting a bad commit hard.)

 ## Pull request